Boeing XB-38 Flying Fortress: Design and development

 The XB-38 was the result of a modification project undertaken by Vega (a subsidiary of Lockheed) on a Boeing B-17 Flying Fortress to fit it with liquid-cooled Allison V-1710-89 V-12 engines.
-It was meant as an improved version of the B-17, and a variant that could be used if air-cooled Wright R-1820 radial engines became scarce.
+It was to be an improved B-17, and an alternative if the normally fitted air-cooled Wright R-1820 radial engines became scarce.
 Completing the modifications took less than a year, and the XB-38 made its first flight on May 19, 1943.
-Only one prototype was built, and it was developed from an existing B-17 bomber.
+Only one was built, and it was modified from a regular production aircraft.

-While the XB-38 delivered a substantially higher top speed, its service ceiling was lower.
-After a few flights it had to be grounded due to a problem with engine manifold joints leaking exhaust gases.
-Following the fixing of this problem, testing continued until the ninth flight on June 16, 1943.
-During this flight, the third (right inboard) engine caught fire, and the crew was forced to bail out.
-The XB-38 was destroyed and the project was canceled, in part because the V-1710 engines were needed for other projects such as the Lockheed P-38 Lightning, Bell P-39 Airacobra, Curtiss P-40 Warhawk, North American P-51A Mustang, and Bell P-63 Kingcobra fighters.
+The XB-38 delivered a higher top speed, but its ceiling was lower.
+After a few flights it was grounded due to exhaust gas leaks from the engine manifolds.
+Once this had been fixed, testing resumed until the ninth flight on June 16, 1943 when the inboard starboard engine caught fire and the crew bailed out.
+The XB-38 was destroyed and the project was canceled, in part because the V-1710 engines were in high demand for Lockheed P-38 Lightning, Curtiss P-40 Warhawk and North American P-51A Mustang fighters.